This post has been sponsored by Little Northern Bakehouse. All opinions expressed are my own.

 - Combine the smoked kipper, chopped celery, chopped red onion, lemon juice, fresh ground black pepper and mayonnaise in a bowl and mix to combine.

-- Serve on toasted Little Northern Bakehouse Everything Bagels and the suggested garnishes.
+- Serve on a toasted bagel (or your favorite bread) and the suggested garnishes.

 Nutrition